 You wonder what the key to good introductions is?
 (Moderate) Creativity!

-You’ve probably heard that many people out there have started using phrases like “I found your job advert on platform X and decided to apply”, right?
+You’ve probably read a lot of applications that have started using phrases like “I found your job advert on platform X and decided to apply”, right?

-And what’s wrong with such phrases, you may ask.
-They’re outdated and they definitely won't make you stand out, to say the least.
+And you know they’re outdated and they definitely won't make you stand out, to say the least.

 So go for something different.
 Begin your cover letter by sharing your excitement about the company, the position, and even the field.

-Link your Recruiter soft and hard skills to your achievements
+Link your soft and hard skills to your achievements as a recruiter

 While the resume is considered the best place to showcase your hard skills and achievements, the cover letter should tell a story and prove your enthusiasm for the field.

 This is why we advise you to focus on soft skills and results.
-Think about all your soft skills and how they have helped you grow as a professional and crush your goals.
+Think about all your soft skills and how they have helped you grow as a professional.
 Then turn this into your own very short success story.

 Make sure to include some hard skills too, especially the ones listed as part of the requirements section of the job advert.
 This will guarantee that you pass applicant tracking systems (ATS) that screen applicant documents for keywords.